 Smiling to myself I decided that I would get one of these.
 And ensure that I would always have it inflated to carry it with me down to the beach.
 Letting on that I was real swimmer.
 Then surreptitiously deflating it, saying it was punctured and excusing myself from a marathon swim.

 It reminded me of somebody who used to come into our favorite pub in Ballinasloe.
-He would come in every weekend with all his biker friends joyously brandishing his helmet beneath his armpit.
-He would place it on the windowsill of the pub like a trophy to let everybody know that he had a motorbike.
+This was many moons ago when I was nurse training.
+He came in every weekend with all his biker friends joyfully brandishing his helmet beneath his armpit.
+Then placing it on the windowsill of the pub like a trophy to let everybody know that he had a motorbike.
 When in fact he had not he was merely just a passenger.